AMFTRB Practice Test for the MFT National Examination

 - The pass point of 60% on the practice examination should not be used to calculate a passing point for the actual MFT National Examination.

 Please read all the information carefully before proceeding to the examination.

 The Practice Examination vs. The Actual MFT National Examination

 The practice examination has been developed by MFT content experts using the same methodology used to develop the actual MFT National Examination.
-Because the practice examination questions are actual test questions that have appeared on previous examinations (but have been removed from the bank of test questions), the questions on the practice examination are formatted in the same way as the actual examination questions.
-It is important to note that a passing or failing score on the practice examination does not guarantee a similar outcome on the actual licensing examination.
+Because the practice exam questions are actual test questions that have appeared on previous examinations (but have been removed from the bank of test questions), the questions on the practice exams are formatted in the same way as the actual examination questions.
+It is important to note that a passing or failing score on the practice exam does not guarantee a similar outcome on the actual licensing examination.
 It can, however, be a good indication of your preparedness.